moj-analytical-services/user-guidance/source/documentation/build-deploy.md

 ## Starting a build/deploy

 To trigger a Concourse build/deploy, make sure your code is committed and pushed to GitHub and then [create a release on GitHub](https://help.github.com/articles/creating-releases/).
-Call the first release `v0.0.1`, then `v0.0.2` etc. The version should always go up in number, or it won't build.
-It's good practise to use [semantic versioning](https://semver.org/).
+It's good practise to use [semantic versioning](https://semver.org/), for example to call the first release `v0.0.1`, then `v0.0.2` etc. The version should always go up in number: concourse automatically looks for a version higher than the one it last deployed, so if your latest release has a version number lower than the currently deployed version it won't build.
+[You can check your version order here.](https://semvercompare.azurewebsites.net/).

 Your task appears in Concourse within 30 seconds.
 Find it in Concourse to start it as follows: